wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

     =6zA1
     -----END PGP MESSAGE-----

+# Contributors

+Daniel Huigens (Proton AG)

 # Acknowledgments
 {:numbered="false"}

 A heartfelt thank you to Francisco Vial-Prado for the work on designing and proving the forwarding scheme.
-We also thank Ilya Chesnokov, Eduardo Conde, and Daniel Huigens for their collaboration and help in applying the scheme to OpenPGP.
+We also thank Ilya Chesnokov and Eduardo Conde for their collaboration and help in applying the scheme to OpenPGP.